Four Car Sounds that You Shouldn’t Ignore

 Of all that you’ll read here, this problem is likely the easiest to diagnose.
 When you hear loud and consistent squeaking or squealing from under the hood, it generally is due to a faulty drive belt, also known as a serpentine belt.
 Since it undergoes thousands upon thousands of revolutions, over time it will crack and strip, and it will make that telltale squealing noise.
 This is an important (and inexpensive) item to fix promptly, since the belt is also responsible for driving the air conditioning, engine cooling, and alternator function.

-Brake Service Fond Du Lac WISquealing From the Brakes
+Brake pad replacementSquealing From the Brakes

 There are multiple reasons that your brakes might squeak, but they all require that you give them a look-see.
 It could be that the in-brake indicator (which is specifically placed there to let you know when brakes need replacing), or that your drum brakes need lubricating, or that rust has formed on your rotors.
 Whatever the cause of the squealing, it needs attention.